Epineda312/phpSampleCode/README.md

 # phpSampleCode
--PHP Notes, working examples and explainations of basic code that is useful to have all in one place
+-PHP Notes, working examples and explanations of basic code that is useful to have all in one place